pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

   communication.
 It's an art.
 While a computer can help make this process easier, humans are still needed.

+After all of that, could we not still show relationships using a pedigree chart?
+Yes!
+But we _cannot_ begin and end there.
+We need to do (and publish) more.

 ## A lofty goal

 Now you may have a better idea now of what we are trying to accomplish with